taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 ### Video analysis

-Video summary of this project:

-{% include video provider="youtube" id="aLFmZGZHS_4" %}

-Further analysis work on the Cuttle Shuttle video dataset can be found [here](https://github.com/everymind/CuttleShuttle-Analysis).
+Further information about analysis work on the Cuttle Shuttle video dataset can be found [here](https://github.com/everymind/CuttleShuttle-Analysis).

 ## Posters